 There are a couple of different email management settings to go over for security.
 First, there is an Email Display setting which controls who can see each user’s email address.
 Second, there is an Email Format setting which ensures Moodle sends text only emails to the specified user.
 Third is an Email Digest Type setting which will control the type and frequency of emails that are sent to the user.
 You have the option to select which forums you want users to be subscribed to and how frequently these updates come:

 - No digest wherein one receive updates every time there is a new post

 - Complete wherein the user receives a single daily digest

 - Subjects wherein the user receives as single daily digest with only the post topics included

 Users have the option to include a personal description and upload a user profile picture which will be displayed for other users in the site to see.
 While it is not mandatory for users to include this information, experience tells us that it can help create a more personable and friendly environment in Moodle.
 Users also have the option of including their interests, Institution, Department, Phone number, address, as well as various application ID’s such as Skype, AIM, MSN, and Yahoo.
 Again, this information is not mandatory but can be provided by instructors for example, in order to be more accessible to help learners.

-How to Set up a Moodle Course
+Part 3: How to Set Up a Moodle Course

 Knowing how to set up Moodle courses is essential for any and all Moodle LMS administrators.
 You can only add new courses if you have Moodle administrator, course creator, or Moodle manager rights.